AnantLuthra/WebDev-Notes/JS/readme.md

 - `document.nextElementSibling`
 - `document.lastElementChild`
 - `element.children` - it is their for usage in place of `element.childNodes` - for getting only all element childs.

+## Table Navigation

+- The table DOM element provides more properties which are as follows -

+- `table.rows` - collection of `tr` elements.
+- `table.caption` - reference of caption.
+- `table.tHead` - reference to `thead`
+- `table.tFoot` - reference to `tfoot`
+- `table.tbodies` - collection of tbody elements.
+- `tbody.rows` - Collection of tr inside.
+- `tr.cells` - collection of td and th
+- `tr.SectionRowIndex` - Index of tr inside enclosing element.
+- `tr.rowIndex` - Row number starting from 0.

+- `tr.cellIndex` - no. of cells inside enclosing tr.